-You don’t need to get take-out for this easy vegetable blast.
-Teamed with some brown rice or quinoa, this Broccoli Cashew Stir Fry makes for a tasty, nutritious dinner.
-To make preparation easier, take advantage of the pre-cut broccoli offered in many stores, or use frozen.
+Skip the take-out and enjoy this easy vegetable blast instead.
+Combined with some brown rice or quinoa, this stir fry makes for a tasty, nutritious dinner.
+If you’re short on time or energy,... you can use pre-cut broccoli but you’ll lose out on the glorious stems (see our Chef Tips below).
 If you use frozen broccoli, don’t thaw it before adding it to the pan.
-It will keep its nutrition and it’s shape better.
+It will keep its nutrition and its shape better.

-5. Add the tofu and sauce and gently stir to combine.
+Add the tofu and sauce and gently stir to combine.
 Remove from heat and sprinkle with the mint and basil.
-If on the neutropenic diet, mix in the herbs and leave on heat for a couple minutes.
+If on the immunosuppressed diet, mix in the herbs and leave on heat for a couple minutes.
 Taste for salt and adjust seasoning.
 Eat immediately.

 Sometimes broccoli has a lot of stem and looks more like a small tree rather than a vegetable.
 This thick stem is quite delicious so don’t discard it.
 Peel the outside skin off, cut it into a small dice for quick cooking and add it to the pan with the onions and garlic.